-With the original cast of Paul's Case and UrbanArias, Melissa made her Prototype Festival premiere as the History Teacher in Gregory Spears’ celebrated chamber opera.
-Her critically-acclaimed portrayal of Josephine Baker in the world-premiere of Josephine by Tom Cipullo, along with dozens of contemporary opera and art song premieres, have established her as an in-demand interpreter of living work and traditional opera.
-Other operatic roles include Cunegonde (Candide), Manon (Manon), Adele (Die Fledermaus), Lady with the Cakebox (Postcard from Morocco), Micaëla (Carmen), Cherubino (The Marriage of Figaro; Marcos Portugal), Nella (Gianni Schicchi), Barbarina (Le nozze di Figaro), Silly Baby Mouse (The Tale of the Silly Baby Mouse), Miss Rose (Lakmé), First Lady (Die Zauberflöte), Blöndchen (Die Entführung aus dem Serail), Queen of the Night (Die Zauberflöte), Christine (Lost Childhood; Hamer), Nancy Tuckerman (Camelot Requiem; Bornfield), Eve (Adam and Eve; Soluri), and Elle in Poulenc’s monodrama for soprano, La voix humaine.
+Melissa has established herself as an in-demand interpreter of modern opera and contemporary work with dozens of premiere credits.
+As an original cast member of Paul's Case, she premiered the role of the History Teacher at Beth Morrison Projects’ Prototype Festival and recently recorded the role.
+She will reprise her critically-acclaimed portrayal of Josephine Baker in the New York City premiere of Josephine by Tom Cipullo at Chelsea Opera in 2018.
+She is an ensemble member of the DC-based UrbanArias opera improvisation troupe and regularly performs new and improvised work in the DC area.
+Other opera credits include Cunegonde (Candide), Manon (Manon), Adele (Die Fledermaus), Lady with the Cakebox (Postcard from Morocco), Micaëla (Carmen), Cherubino (The Marriage of Figaro; Marcos Portugal), Nella (Gianni Schicchi), Barbarina (Le nozze di Figaro), Silly Baby Mouse (The Tale of the Silly Baby Mouse), Miss Rose (Lakmé), First Lady (Die Zauberflöte), Blöndchen (Die Entführung aus dem Serail), Queen of the Night (Die Zauberflöte), Christine (Lost Childhood; Hamer), Nancy Tuckerman (Camelot Requiem; Bornfield), Eve (Adam and Eve; Soluri), and Elle in Poulenc’s monodrama for soprano, La voix humaine.
 A budding fan of early music, Melissa regularly appears in recital with the Baltimore-based early music ensemble S’amusant.

-Melissa lives in the greatest city on earth AKA Baltimore with her cat, Billy.
+Melissa lives in Baltimore with her mute cat, Billy.